satya-das/cib/README.md

 ```

 As it can be seen that only a new virtual method is added to an existing class.
-But the new method is added before the existing one and that is the key change.
+But the new virtual method is added before the existing one and that is the key change.
 If CIB architecture is not used then such change will break the binary compatibility.

 Below is the diff of client code from the previous example: